- WORK IN PROGRESS. This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

 - No specific tracklist.

-### This tracklist is made with some songs which appear in handwritten papers and known sequences of the album, and have not been released, with addition of songs which could have been recorded around that project. ###
+### - WORK IN PROGRESS.
+This tracklist is made of songs appearing in handwritten papers and known sequences of the album, with the addition of songs eventually recorded around that project. ###

-- 2Pac & Outlawz - Through My Rear View (Movie Version)
+- Staring Through My Rear View (Movie Mix) feat.
+Outlawz

-- 2Pac - Things R Changing feat. ?
+- Things R Changing feat.
+Warryn Campbell (?) & Dionne Knighton (?)

 - Outlawz - Novakane (Rough Mix)